Karina (Venezuelan singer): Stardom

 In 1990, Karina left her music career to pursue other ambitions, although she did participate in the Fiddler on the Roof musical, directed by Michel Hausmann, in the mid-1990s.

-Marriage and Family
+Marriage and family

-On June 20, 1998, Karina married Brazilian Jewish entrepreneur Marcello Azevedo in a religious ceremony broadcast by Venevisión.
-Their daughter Yasha Marcella arrived in January 1999, followed on July 9, 2005 by her sister, Hannah Marcella.
-In 2016, Karina announced that Xander is a trans boy and that she plans to support him as much as she can.
+On 20 June 1998, Karina married Brazilian Jewish entrepreneur Marcello Azevedo in a religious ceremony broadcast by Venevisión.
+Their daughter Yasha Marcella arrived in January 1999, followed by another daughter, Hannah Marcella, on 9 July 2005.

+In 2016, Karina announced that one of her kids, now named Xander, is a trans boy and that she plans to support him as much as she can.

 Four Years Later

 Years after her huge success portraying the good girl with the warm smile, she made a comeback on June 13, 2002, declaring to the newspaper Últimas Noticias that she missed singing and acting very much.
 She also worked as her husband's representative, though she had no previous experience.